Charlotte County Sheriff's Office: Charlotte County Jail

 The current county jail is located at 26601 Airport Road in Punta Gorda, near the Punta Gorda Airport and the Charlotte campus of Florida SouthWestern State College.
 It was built in 2001 and has a capacity of 1,074.
 It is described by the sheriff's office as a "direct supervision jail," differing from conventional jails in that an officer is stationed within the housing unit.
 The sheriff's office and health provider Corizon Health have been criticized after numerous inmates have died in custody at the Charlotte County Jail and lawsuits were filed by the inmates' families.

 Jurisdiction

-The Charlotte County Sheriff's Office has jurisdiction throughout Charlotte County, which is divided into four districts.
+The Charlotte County Sheriff's Office has jurisdiction throughout Charlotte County, which is divided into five districts.
 District 1 covers the area west of the Myakka River, including Boca Grande, Englewood, the Gulf Cove area of Port Charlotte, Knights Island, Little Gasparilla Island, Placida, and Rotonda West.
-District 2 covers the northwestern portion of Port Charlotte known as Murdock.
-District 3 covers the eastern portion of Port Charlotte from Midway Boulevard to Interstate 75, and from the Sarasota County line to Charlotte Harbor.
-District 4 covers the rest of Charlotte County, including Cleveland, Deep Creek, and Punta Gorda.
+District 2 covers five zones in Murdock, El Jobean, and Port Charlotte.
+District 3 covers the eastern portions of Port Charlotte, Deep Creek, Harbor Heights, and Charlotte Harbor.
+District 4 covers four zones in Punta Gorda and Burnt Store.
+District 5 covers four zones in Punta Gorda and Babcock Ranch.